 - 5. Rename the tab as desired.

 - 6. Move the tab as desired.

-- 7. On the Customize <Family Caption> Datasheet window, click the button.
-Your changes are saved.
+- 7. On the Customize <Family Caption> Datasheet window, click the 🔝 button.

 Undoing an Action

 If you make a change to a datasheet configuration, you can undo it if needed.